-Since 2010, the insufficient and unreliable electricity supply remains a major obstacle to the development of the Economic Community of West African States (ECOWAS) region.
-Only about 42 per cent of the 340 million people living in the region have access to electricity.
-A common regional electricity market for the 15 ECOWAS member states is increasingly seen as a better approach for increasing the cross-border use of renewable energy and other clean energy resources and for stabilising the electricity supply.
+Since 2010, insufficient and unreliable electricity supply has seriously hampered development in the Economic Community of West African States (ECOWAS) region.
+Only about 42 per cent of the region’s population have access to electricity.
+A common regional electricity market for the 15 ECOWAS member states could go towards increasing the cross-border use of renewable energy and other clean energy resources and could stabilise the electricity supply.

-Despite these significant achievements, the key conditions for a sustainable and climate-friendly electricity market in the ECOWAS region remain insufficient.
+The key conditions for a climate-friendly electricity market in the ECOWAS region are improved.

-ProCEM addresses the 15 ECOWAS Member States and focuses on the following three intervention areas: promotion of renewable energy, promotion of energy efficiency, and the functionality of the regional electricity market.
-The programme is implemented in cooperation with three partner organisations: the West African Power Pool (WAPP), the ECOWAS Centre for Renewable Energy and Energy Efficiency (ECREEE), and the ECOWAS Regional Electricity Regulatory Authority (ERERA).
-These three institutions are located in Benin, Cape Verde and Ghana respectively.
+ProCEM focuses on the following three intervention areas: promotion of renewable energy, promotion of energy efficiency, and the functionality of the regional electricity market.
+The programme is implemented in cooperation with three regional institutions: the West African Power Pool (WAPP), the ECOWAS Centre for Renewable Energy and Energy Efficiency (ECREEE), and the ECOWAS Regional Electricity Regulatory Authority (ERERA).

 ProCEM follows a multi-level and multi-actor approach.
 It is divided into three fields of action: promotion of renewable energies, promotion of energy efficiency and functionality of the regional electricity market, which includes capacity development.
 It combines technical, methodological and process advice for the implementing partners with measures to promote the implementation of regional targets at national level.
 The partners and regional/national actors are strengthened in their functions.